gtod/postgres-json/README.md

 You will need a working PostgreSQL 9.4 install.
 On Debian this may be as simple as `apt-get install postgresql-9.4`.
-If this does not work, see https://wiki.postgresql.org/wiki/Apt for updating your apt sources.
+If this does not work, see https://wiki.postgresql.org/wiki/Apt for help updating your apt sources.

 Once installed, try `pg_lsclusters` to see what port your 9.4 install is on, if it is not 5432 you will need to explicitly supply the port